vsouza/awesome-ios/README.md

  * [CNPPopupController](https://github.com/carsonperrotti/CNPPopupController) - Simple and versatile class for presenting a custom popup in a variety of fashions.
 It includes a many options for controlling how your popup appears and behaves.
  * [AuthenticationViewController](https://github.com/raulriera/AuthenticationViewController) - A simple to use, standard interface for authenticating to oauth 2.0 protected endpoints via SFSafariViewController.
  * [RSDayFlow](https://github.com/ruslanskorb/RSDayFlow) - iOS 7+ Calendar with Infinite Scrolling.
+ * [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS. :large_orange_diamond:

 ##### Activity Indicator